jamesAlhassan/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ## 7-print_diagonal.c - draws a diagonal line on the terminal.
 ## 8-print_square.c - prints a square, followed by a new line.
 ## 9-fizz_buzz.c - prints the numbers from 1 to 100
+## 10-print_triangle.c - prints a triangle, followed by a new line.